Reprak11/Weather-App/README.md

 <table>
 <tr>
 <td>
-  A weather app using OpenWeather API to display the current weather of a city.
+  A weather app using OpenWeatherMap API to display the current weather of a city.
 To use the app you only have to type the name of a city and press the search button or also you can press the enter key of your keyboard.
 </td>
 </tr>
 </table>